 N0.3: Facebook & Instagram Ads -

 Did you know that on average, digital users spend around two and a half hours on social media every single day?
-If you’re wondering where you should advertise your business or how you’re going to find the right audience for your brand, we can guarantee that they’re right there on those two platforms, just waiting to stumble across your ad.
+If you’re wondering where you should advertise your Shopify site or how you’re going to find the right audience for your brand, we can guarantee that they’re right there on those two platforms, just waiting to stumble across your ad.

-Facebook for instance provides options to businesses to display; image-based ads, video ads, lead ads, slideshow ads, dynamic product ads as well as many other variations of ads for users to engage with.
+Facebook for instance provides options for Shopify sites just like yours to display; image-based ads, video ads, lead ads, slideshow ads, dynamic product ads as well as many other variations of ads for users to engage with.

-However, just like the cost of display ads, the cost of advertising on Instagram and Facebook has created an issue for small business owners to grow brand awareness for their ecommerce website.
+However, just like the cost of display ads, the cost of advertising on Instagram and Facebook has created an issue for small business owners to grow brand awareness for their Shopify website.

-If you’re a new business with little or no audience base as of yet, the next of our ecommerce marketing tips won’t be for you to implement into your online strategy just yet, but it’ll be something for you to save and look back on later.
+If you’re a new business with little or no audience base as of yet, the next of our eCommerce marketing tips won’t be for you to implement into your online strategy just yet, but it’ll be something for you to save and look back on later.

-Established small businesses, this next one's for you; If you’re at the stage where you’ve already acquired a customer list and a decent amount of web traffic, you can use this information to create a ‘custom audience’ or ‘lookalike audience’ on Facebook.
+Established small Shopify websites may want to take note of the following eCommerce marketing tips, because this next one's for you; If you’re at the stage where you’ve already acquired a customer list and a decent amount of web traffic, you can use this information to create a ‘custom audience’ or ‘lookalike audience’ on Facebook.

 What Is a Custom Audience?

-These digital users will already be familiar with your business so, we’d say that you already have a much higher chance of converting them to customers, as opposed to targeting users who have not heard of your brand before.
+These digital users will already be familiar with your Shopify store so, we’d say that you already have a much higher chance of converting them to customers, as opposed to targeting users who have not heard of your brand before.

 What Is a Lookalike Audience?

-This is an extremely powerful way to reach new people who match the same audience characteristics as one of your custom audiences.
-This is much more effective than targeting based on demographics or behaviour alone.
+This is an extremely powerful way to reach new people who match the same audience characteristics as one of your custom audiences for your Shopify website.